Le-point-ykhorizon/ykhorzon.github.io/content/post/agile/User-Story-的那些人與那些事.tw.md

 # What is User Story ?

-{% blockquote Mountain Goat Software %}

-User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
+> User stories are short, simple descriptions of a feature told from the perspective of the person who desires the new capability,> usually a user or customer of the system.

-{% endblockquote %}

-{% blockquote TechTarget %}
+>
+> from Mountain Goat Software

+另一個定義

-A user story is a tool used in Agile software development to capture a description of a software feature from an end-user perspective.
+> A user story is a tool used in Agile software development to capture a description of a software feature from an end-user perspective.
 The user story describes the type of user, what they want and why.
 A user story helps to create a simplified description of a requirement.

-{% endblockquote %}
+>
+> from TechTarget

 [Mountain Goat Software, User Stories](https://www.mountaingoatsoftware.com/agile/user-stories) [TechTarget, User Story](http://searchsoftwarequality.techtarget.com/definition/user-story)